-There’s a story from the early days of America, discussing this near mythical figure that travelled the wilds of America spreading apple seeds everywhere he went.
+There’s a story from the early days of America, discussing this near-mythical figure that traveled the wilds of America spreading apple seeds everywhere he went.
 He was known and lauded for his kind, generous ways, and the importance he placed on the apples.
-To this day he is depicted in stories and song as the man who made apples an American institution, and is one of the most beloved characters in its mythology and history.
+To this day he is depicted in stories and song as the man who made apples an American institution and is one of the most beloved characters in its mythology and history.

 History of Johnny Appleseed Day

 What many people don’t know is that Johnny Appleseed was no mere legend, but was, in fact, a missionary known by the name of John Chapman.
 Born in Leominster, Massachusetts in 1774.
 While the most common display of the man who would be known as Johnny Appleseed is of him randomly spreading apple seeds everywhere, the truth of his methods were a bit more pragmatic.

 He travelled throughout Pennsylvania, Ontario, Ohio, Indiana, and Illinois, and the lands that would become West Virginia planting nurseries.
 He would fence them in and leave them in the care of a neighbor who would then sell shares in the trees, and then come back every year or two to tend them.

 His very first nursery was built on the bank of Brokenstraw Creek, south of Warren Pennsylvania, but dozens more were to follow.
 His work wasn’t focused just on apples, however.
 He had a deep and abiding love for animals of all kinds, including insects.

 He may have been one of the first ethical vegetarians and spent much of his life taking pains not to harm animals.
 One popular story about him recounts his attitudes towards animals: